bigjosh/move38-blinks-pcb/nfc/daughterboard-assembly.md

 ![image](https://user-images.githubusercontent.com/5520281/163684815-d68ea1fa-eebe-4880-a6ed-42140a4304cb.png)

 ## Program the blink with the NFC firmware.
 This will also doublecheck that you have a 328PB or else it will not program.
+You can use any of the sample sketches to do the download, all that matters is that the right BIOS gets in.

 ![image](https://user-images.githubusercontent.com/5520281/163684860-3fe8352c-899f-4ff9-a389-7cfc42d80d08.png)

 ## Assemble the front of the PCB
-Note the orientation of the IC.
+Note the orientation of the IC with the dot in the upper left corner.

 ![image](https://user-images.githubusercontent.com/5520281/163684660-a88f42ec-7e73-44f4-9477-de55b55e9f5d.png)